2017 EUROPEAN UNION & QANTAS JOURNALISM AWARD NOW OPEN

 The Awards Coordinator

 Selection will be based primarily on the journalist’s proposal outlining a European – Australian issue or issues to be pursued during the visit.
 Originality and innovation in the development of themes will be valued highly, as will their appropriateness for the target audience in Australia.
 The selection panel will also take into account three examples of the applicant’s work published or broadcast in the previous 12 months.

-There is no application form per se but candidates are urged to read the application guidelines and submit their proposals by June 30, 2015.
+There is no application form per se but candidates are urged to read the application guidelines carefully.

 The EU will assist the journalist in formulating a suitable program of 10 working days that must be undertaken within one year of receiving the award.
 The award also provides for reasonable accommodation costs and a living allowance.
 Business class travel to and from Europe is courtesy of Qantas Airways and arranged by Travel Makers of Canberra.